ACRRM/curriculum-docusaurus/docs/fellowship-training/introduction.md

 **Training**

 Train in a mental health service in a regional or rural hospital accredited by ACRRM.
-Placements in inpatient, outpatient and community based care.
+Placements in inpatient, outpatient and community-based care.
 Ideally include a short-term placement in an addiction medicine service.

 Employed as a registrar or equivalent position.